mkarroqe/javas/Alg/README.md

 Contains Coords and LinearEquation, two libraries of functions.
 Read more below:

 ##Coords
 Library of functions that play around with basic coordinate geometry.
+Java code [here](1).

 * #####```getX()```
   - Returns x value of a Coords object as a double.